Seasides-india/2022/content/partners/silver/appsecengineer.md

 With over 2000 learners and counting, we're one of the fastest-growing AppSec learning platforms in the world.

-here's AppSecEngineer Introduction video link - https://youtu.be/yeF49-EjdaY
+Watch this video to learn more: https://youtu.be/yeF49-EjdaY